Cuesta: Examples

 In continental Europe, the Swabian Alb offers particularly good views of cuestas in Jurassic rock.
 In France, the term for a cuesta is the same as for a coastline: côte.
 Notable French cuestas are the wine-growing regions of Côte d'Or.

+Cuestas are very widespread in the Caucasus Mountains' northern part, with each progressive ridge from north to south being taller and steeper on its south side.

 The Machinchang Formation outcrops in the Langkawi islands off the coast of northwestern Malaysia.
 The formation is one of the oldest exposed rock units in Southeast Asia and has an extensive eroded anticline cuesta topography—dating back to Cambrian.